 The Community Nutrition emphasis builds on the routine activities of the WIC clinics and the School Food Service rotations.
 Interns work in the community to establish collaborative relationships and provide nutrition and health information to the community at large.
-They actively participate in community health/wellness groups, present public presentations on health and wellness, and plan and implement National Nutrition Month programs along with Family Field Day which is a community event involving numerous community partners.
-Community partners and the Dietetic Interns provide fun activities such as tennis, soccer, kayaking,an obstacle course relay, ball toss, hoops, and healthy nutrition messages.
-In 2006, the event drew 40 community members as participants and has now grown to a size that reached 1700 community member participants in 2012.
+They actively participate in community health/wellness groups, present public presentations on health and wellness, and plan and implement National Nutrition Month programs along with a large event involving numerous community partners.
+Community partners and the Dietetic Interns provide fun physical activities and healthy nutrition messages to event attendees.
+In 2006, the event drew 40 community members as participants and grew to 1700 participants in 2012.
 Each year the event reaches a more diverse population of individuals.

 Dietetic Internship Admission Requirements

 - Baccalaureate degree from a US regionally accredited institution

 - Verification of DPD completion or declaration of intent to complete DPD program with DPD completion date within the last fiver years

 - GPA of 2.8 or higher (4.0 scale) in DPD courses and overall